SlimeKnights/slimeknights.github.io/docs/json/tags.md

 ### Tinkers' Tags

 Tinkers' Construct makes use of many item tags to assign behavior and recipes.
 For a full list, it is best to check out [TinkerTags.java](https://github.com/SlimeKnights/TinkersConstruct/blob/1.20.1/src/main/java/slimeknights/tconstruct/common/TinkerTags.java) in an IDE or open the mod jar.
-Below are some tags with notable behaviors:

 #### Texture variants

-* `tconstruct:planklike`: Wood blocks in this tag are valid options for the part builder and tinker station.
-Typically includes wood planks.
-* `tconstruct:workstation_rock`: Stone blocks in this tag are valid options for crafting the modifier workstation.
-Typically includes smooth forms of stone.
-* `tconstruct:anvil_metal`: Resource blocks in this tag are valid options for crafting the Tinkers' Anvil.
-Typically includes metal alloys.
+{% include_relative _block-tags/_texture-variants.html %}

 #### Tool building